-BOQ has one NZ company and two NZ branches.
+As at 31 August 2017 BOQ had two NZ companies and one NZ branch.
 These NZ entities are subject to the NZ tax regime.
 Profits of the NZ entities are taxed at the NZ corporate tax rate of 28% (as compared to the Australian corporate tax rate of 30%).
 BOQ has minor cross border charges related to management services, interest and royalties that are immaterial to BOQ's operations.